-The means oriented versus goal-oriented dimension is, among the six dimensions, most closely connected with the effectiveness of the organization.
+The means-oriented versus goal-oriented dimension is, among the six dimensions, most closely connected with the effectiveness of the organisation.
 In a means oriented culture the key feature is the way in which work has to be carried out; people identify with the “how”.
-In a goal oriented culture employees are primarily out to achieve specific internal goals or results, even if these involve substantial risks; people identify with the “what”.
+In a goal-oriented culture employees are primarily out to achieve specific internal goals or results, even if these involve substantial risks; people identify with the “what”.

-This dimension relates to the accessibility of an organization.
-In a very open culture newcomers are made immediately welcome, one is open both to insiders and outsiders, and it is believed that almost anyone would fit in the organization.
-In a very closed organization it is the reverse.
+This dimension relates to the accessibility of an organisation.
+In a very open culture newcomers are made immediately welcome, one is open both to insiders and outsiders, and it is believed that almost anyone would fit in the organisation.
+In a very closed organisation it is the reverse.

 This dimension tells us to which degree the leadership style of respondents’ direct boss is being in line with respondents’ preferences.
 The fact that people, depending on the project they are working for, may have different bosses doesn’t play a role at the level of culture.
 Culture measures central tendencies.

 This dimension shows to which degree respondents identify with the organisation in its totality.
 People are able to simultaneously identify with different aspects of a company.
 Thus, it is possible that employees identify at the same time strongly with the internal goals of the company, with the client, with one’s own group and/or with one’s direct boss and with the whole organisation.
 It is also possible that employees don’t feel strongly connected with any of these aspects.